Buncombe County Beekeepers Club

 Steve Vidal – Treasurer

-My wife, Marion, and I are in the process of removing all the grass in our yard and replacing it with native plants and flowers favored by pollinators.
-I have recently started two new hives and the bees have been hard at work.
-The Buncombe County Beekeepers Club has been an invaluable source of expert information and support for me and my bees.
+Today, Steve and his wife, Marion, are transforming their yard by removing grass and replacing it with native plants and flowers that pollinators love.
+He has recently started two new hives, and his bees have been thriving.
+Steve credits the Buncombe County Beekeepers Club as an invaluable source of expert information and support in his beekeeping journey.

 Greg Kriezel – Secretary